bytecodealliance/rfcs/accepted/cranelift-dynamic-vector.md

 # Open questions
 [open-questions]: #open-questions

-- How will regalloc2 handle a new vector type and/or potential register aliasing?
-And will dynamic spill slots be possible?
 - What behaviour would the interpreter have?
 I would expect it to default to the existing simd-128 semantics.
 - Testing is also an issue, is it reasonable to assume that function under (run)test neither take or return dynamic vectors?
 If so, how should the result values be defined and checked against?
 I have currently implemented an instruction, extract\_vector, which takes a dynamic vector and an immediate which provides an index to a 128-bit sub-vector.
 Together with passing scalars as function parameters and splatting them into dynamic vectors, it allows simple testing of lane-wise operations.